Enriqueta González Rubín: El Faro Asturiano

-Many of González Rubín's works were published in the newspaper El Faro Asturiano.
+Many of González Rubín's articles, poems and stories were published in the newspaper El Faro Asturiano, as well as a serialized novel.
+Her articles express a concern for women's living conditions, education, and role in society.
 In 1890, Protasio González Solís, the paper's director, published several works that González Rubín had written for the paper in his Memorias Asturianas using the pseudonyms "La Gallina Vieja" (The Old Hen), "La Cantora del Sella" (The [Female] Singer from Sella), and "Una Aldeana del Sella" (A [Female] Villager from Sella).